Published October 25, 2015

 With that in mind, some research suggests that meditation may help people manage symptoms of conditions such as:

-Meditators can focus their attention on an object like their breath, a mantra such as OM, visualization, part of the body, a candle, guided imagery, picture of a teacher, or sounds.
+Meditators can focus their attention on an object like their breath, a mantra such as OM, visualize something beautiful like a flower, part of the body, a candle, guided imagery, picture of a teacher, or sounds.
 Another style is when the meditator monitors their internal and external experiences.
-Regardless of the style, nonjudgement and nonattachment are to be practiced.
+Regardless of the style, nonjudgment and nonattachment are to be practiced.

-The physical position of the meditator may be seated in a lotus, half lotus position, with a zafu cushion between legs, using wooden benches or on a chair.
+The physical position of the meditator may be seated in a lotus position, half lotus position, on a zafu cushion between the legs, using wooden benches or on a chair.

-Moving meditations include walking, Qigong and Meditative Movements.
+Moving meditations include Meditative Movements™, walking, Qigong and Tai chi.

 Twin City CentersClouds in Water – St. Paul